mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/1_Ngrok.md

 Visit Bot Framework to register your bot.
 When you register it, remember to set your bot's endpoint to https://your_bots_hostname/api/messages

+*** The above information is informational only.
+You do not need to register your bot for this lab.

 ## 3. Forwarding

  a.
 Given the bot is being hosted on localhost:3979, we can use ngrok to expose this port to the public internet